koenige/zzform/inc/readme.txt

-				-> sql			SQL-Query for select, first field is key field which will not be displayed but entered into database field -> sql_where	adds where to sql-string, rather complicated ... :-) -> sql_without_id	where['id']-value will be appended automatically -> key_field_name	if where is used and where-key-name is different from key name in sql-query -> show_hierarchy	shows hierarchy in selects, value must be set to corresponding SQL field name -> show_hierarchy_subtree	ID of top hierarchy value, if not set NULL will be used
+				-> sql			SQL-Query for select, first field is key field which will not be displayed but entered into database field -> sql_where	adds where to sql-string, rather complicated ... :-) -> sql_without_id	where['id']-value will be appended automatically -> sql_ignore	doesn't display fields of sql query in form view. this is useful if you need the fields for an identifier field.
+				-> key_field_name	if where is used and where-key-name is different from key name in sql-query -> show_hierarchy	shows hierarchy in selects, value must be set to corresponding SQL field name -> show_hierarchy_subtree	ID of top hierarchy value, if not set NULL will be used